These days, it seems that anyone can run for office to be the United States president.

 Initially, there was no limit to the number of terms that a president could stand for.
 However, as George Washington stood twice, there was an unwritten agreement that any president would stand down after two terms.

-This changed with President Franklin D. Roosevelt, who was elected to office in the executive branch on four occasions, and the 22nd Amendment discusses the number of terms that a president can serve.
+This changed with President Franklin D. Roosevelt, who was elected to office in the executive branch on four occasions.
+The 22nd Amendment discusses the number of terms a president can serve.

 The 22nd Amendment came into effect via ratification on 27 February 1951.
 It states that a candidate may only be elected to the office of president for a total of two terms or eight years.